In Python, a variable is used to store and manipulate data. We can think of a variable as a named container that holds a value.

-Learn about variables in python, declaring local and global variables.
-Also, learn about global keyword used inside the functions in python.
+In this Python tutorial, learn the basics of Python variables, and the difference between local and global variables.
+Also, learn about global keywords used inside the functions in Python.

-A variable of string type can be created with either single quotes and double quotes, both.
+A variable of string type can be created with either single quotes or double quotes.

 Python also allows chained assignment, which makes it possible to assign the same value to several variables simultaneously.